shad0wrider/BlackHole/README.md

 This is the Last Original Commit

-The Original Auhtor is Ankit Sangwan , any other people who claim copyright are fraudsters .
+The Original Auhtor is Ankit Sangwan , other people who claim copyright are fraudsters .